MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/manage-environment-variables.md

 ## Input Parameters Substitution

 Environment variables can be referenced in parameter files (`*.parameters.json` for Bicep, `*.tfvars.json` for Terraform) as part of provisioning.
-When an environment variable substitution syntax is encountered, `azd` will automatically substitute the reference with the actual environment variable value set.
+When an environment variable substitution syntax is encountered, `azd` automatically substitutes the reference with the actual environment variable value set.
 Substitution also occurs for certain configuration settings in `azure.yaml` (properties documented with 'Supports environment variable substitution'), and in deployment configuration files, such as deployment manifests for `aks`.

 ### Example: Input parameter substitution (Bicep)